- Business Management with Human Resource Management

 this course?

 - Business organisations are reliant on people and need professionals who can make sense of the behaviours of staff in the workplace.
-This course will allow you to launch your career in personnel, talent management and recruitment.
+This degree in human resource management will allow you to launch your career in personnel, talent management and recruitment.

 - At Surrey Business School we inspire positive change in business and society, individuals and organisations, locally and globally by delivering impactful research and courses which promote a global and digital mindset for the future of business.